Task Scheduler

 seconds |

-Duration in seconds between each scheduling attempt.
-Each worker retries every N seconds, but only one executes per interval. |
+Duration between each scheduling attempt, as a number of seconds or a timedelta.
+Each worker retries every interval, but only one executes per interval. |

-max_lock_seconds |
+lock |

 Leader Gating

-from grelmicro.sync import LeaderElection
+from grelmicro.coordination import LeaderElection

 from grelmicro.task import Tasks

-leader = LeaderElection("my-service")
+leader = LeaderElection("my-service", backend=MemoryLeaderElectionAdapter())

 task = Tasks()